-Prerequisite: MUS 1413 with a grade of "C" or better:
+Prerequisite: MUS 2113 with a grade of "C" or better, and/or concurrent

-MUSIC 2413.
-MUSICIANSHIP III.
+MUSIC 2213.
+MUSIC THEORY III.

-A continuation of Musicianship II concentrating on the chromatic materials of common practice and romantic periods.
-Includes written and aural exercises in analysis, harmonization, and composition in the appropriate style.
-Fall.
+Continuation of MUS 1214, concentrating on the chromatic materials of the Common Practice and Romantic periods.
+Includes written and aural exercises in analysis, harmonization and composition in the appropriate style.
+Fall only.

-Prerequisite: MUS 1414 with a grade of "C" or better.
+Prerequisite: Successful completion of MUS 1214 with a grade of "C"